tamionv/LaTeX-cheatsheet/README.md

 * \\footnotemark is useful -- inline footnotes are often difficult to edit.
 * Use the \url command for urls.
 * \\itemize within \\itemize looks really cool, makes custom bullets.
+* This website is enormously helpful for finding commands for making various symbols: http://detexify.kirelabs.org/classify.html.
+* This website is very helpful for making category theory diagram: https://tikzcd.yichuanshen.de/.

 Math tips: